 Among the museum exhibits the visitor will also see the diving suit that was introduced in 1866 and how it brought a division between the old and the new way of living.
 In the end the visitor will greatly appreciate the way of sponge diving life practiced by the Symiots since ancient times, which opened sails to the Libyan coastlines to the coastline of Asia Minor, from the beginning of May till the end of October.
 In the end the visitor will be sorry to found out that 1960 was the last year that sponge fishing was last practiced bringing this archaic legacy to its end.

 “Time for sponges is near and the dream will sail…”

 Archaeological and Folklore Museum

 The Archaeological and Folklore Museum is located near the St. Athanasios in Horio.
 Founded in 1961, it is housed in a traditional Symi mansion, the “Arhontiko”, owned by Nicolaos K. Farmakidis and donated to Archaeological Service by Ariadne and Sevasti Farmakides.
-The museum is split into five sections, each one dedicated to different period of time.
+The museum is split into five sections, each one dedicated to different periods of time.